juruen/rmapi/README.md

 *Experimental*: Apart from the interactive shell, there's some work happing to access the documents through a FUSE system.
 You can read further at the bottom of this file.

+*Warning*: If you installed _rmapi_ before (October 1, 2018), you will need to install the latest version, otherwise _rmapi_ will fail to authenticate after the changes in the server API that were introduced in September 28, 2018.

 ![Console Capture](docs/console.gif)